anushka157/Afame-Technologies/Readme.md

-This Project has been created for sales analysis at Afame technologies
+# This Project demonstrate the Sales analysis at Afame Technologies.